gloriasp15/portfolio-2026/business-cases/03-ai-driven-planning-forecast/README.md

 ---

 ### B.1.
-Solution Model — Planning, Rewired
+Operating Model — Planning, Rewired

 The model is structured as a continuous intelligence loop:

-- Business drivers and planning inputs are made explicit
-- Forecast and scenario models test strategic options
-- A GenAI layer synthesizes results into decision intelligence outputs
-- Real-world outcomes and business feedback continuously refine assumptions

-The objective is not higher predictive accuracy alone, but faster and more confident decisions grounded in transparent trade-offs.

 ![Operating Model - AI-augmented Planning System](assets/visuals/planning-diagram.png)

+### B.1.1.
+Framing — Business Drivers

+(Outer spiral, left side)

+The loop starts with **business drivers and planning inputs**, represented by the outer spiral that surrounds the system.
+This layer captures strategic priorities, assumptions, constraints and signals coming from different teams: Operations, IT and Business.

+The spiral shape reflects that these inputs are **not static**: assumptions evolve, priorities shift and signals continuously reshape what the organization needs to test through planning.

+### B.1.2.
+Exploration — AI-Augmented Planning System

+(Inner circle at the core)

+At the centre of the model sits the **AI-augmented Planning System**, where forecasts and scenario models are used to test strategic options.
+This is where assumptions are stress-tested, alternatives are compared and trade-offs are quantified.

+The GenAI layer acts as an enabler within this core, synthesising outputs across scenarios and translating analytical results into coherent decision intelligence, without displacing human ownership of judgment.

+The reduced size of the inner circle is intentional: **AI supports the process, but does not dominate it**.

+### B.1.3.
+Learning — Intelligence Outputs and Feedback

+(Outbound curve to the right)

+The outbound curve represents the transition **from planning to decision intelligence outputs**.
+Rather than producing static forecasts, the system generates insights that inform real decisions.

+Decisions taken, real-world outcomes and deviations versus plan feed back into the loop through business feedback, continuously refining assumptions and improving the relevance of future planning cycles.

+The curve is intentionally ascending, reflecting that **learning** in AI-enabled planning systems **is cumulative rather than cyclical**.
+As decisions are confronted with real-world outcomes, assumptions and scenario logic are progressively refined, increasing the reliability and relevance of decision intelligence over time.

 ---

 ### B.2.
 Tooling & Implementation Approach

-The solution is designed to be lightweight, modular and enterprise-ready:
+The solution is designed to be lightweight, modular and enterprise-ready, reflecting how planning systems are typically implemented and evolved in real organizational contexts.
+Rather than introducing a new standalone platform, the approach layers analytical and GenAI capabilities on top of existing planning and reporting environments.

+Tooling choices are illustrative and derived from practical exposure to common enterprise stacks.
+The emphasis is placed on how components interact to enable decision intelligence, not on the tools themselves.

 - **Forecast & Scenario Engine**
   Python, SQL and existing FP&A models